Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.9.0
+# Announcing C-Blosc2 2.9.1
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-Dynamic plugins as Python wheels are supported now!
-This new feature allows for creating plugins in C, distribute them as wheels, and load them dynamically in runtime.
-See this small example: https://github.com/Blosc/blosc2_plugin_example
+This a maintenance release for allowing the use of BTUNE by simply activating the ``BTUNE_BALANCE`` environment variable.

 C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and increasingly start to use its new functionality, like the